jil258/CSE151A-Project/README.md

 1. Scaling numeric features.
 2. Encoding categorical features.
 3. Splitting the dataset into training and testing sets.
-4. Finding the average review of the overall score for each identical beerID in testing sets.
+4. Finding the average review of the overall score for each identical beer in testing sets.

 The details of the above steps will be provided in the Jupyter Notebook.